-The best antivirus of 2019 to protect Windows 10
+The Best Antivirus of 2019 to Protect Windows 10

-You've probably memorized by now the rules of Windows online safety: Don't give out personal information, be wary of unexpected emails and messages, don't click suspicious links or download software from shady sites, use unique passwords, keep your software up to date.
+We should all know the rules of how to keep Windows secure and protect our privacy: Don't open unexpected emails and messages, don't give out personal information, don't tap questionable links or download app from shady sites, use secure passwords, keep your Windows software up to date.

 Best Windows antivirus software